-HANDS

-Thin-liner gloves, fleece gloves with windstopper fabric and a pair of large waterproof, lined gloves.
-Down over mittens will be provided by White Desert if necessary.
+HANDS Thin-liner gloves, fleece gloves with windstopper fabric and a pair of large waterproof,

-Thin liner socks, thick ski socks.
-Climbing boots (as above) and additional footwear such as regular hiking boots or trainers for use around camp.
-Baffin boots
+FEET Thin liner socks, thick ski socks.
+Climbing boots (as above) and additional footwear clothing you will change into on the flight).
+90 litre soft duffel bag for all hold luggage.